sparkletown/sparkle/docs/code-style.md

 ```

 The way to "inject" some classes but still keep the number of variations to the
-minimum, a variance prop can be used.
-Such example is the above
+minimum is a variance prop.
+Such example is the above `variant="primary"`, but
-`variant="primary"`, but should not be limited to it.
+not limited.

 Example: A component can have prop named